top of page

 When You're The Chain & The Paperclip: Examing Your Own Belief in Leadership

-It is early November and every educator is ready for a break.
-The kids too, if we are being honest.
+It is early November, and every educator is ready for a break.
+The kids are feeling it too, if we’re being honest.
 This time of year brings a need for a reset for many reasons.
-Assessment data comes in and it is not what you hoped.
-Students feel the upcoming break, and they start to turn all the way up.
-Teachers want time off and PTO requests increase.
+Assessment data comes in, and it’s often not what you hoped for.
+Students sense the upcoming break, and they start to turn up the energy.
+Teachers crave time off, and PTO requests increase.
 Every role feels the weight of this season in a different way.
-This blog has always reflected how I see myself and my belief in my work acro
+Reflecting on My Journey This blog has always refl

 Phonisha Hawkins